-- Keep the number of navigational links to a minimal.
+- Keep the number of navigational links to a minimum.
 I recommend using between 4 and 6 links in your main nav.

-- Ensure responsive nav-links are not too small and have adequate spacing for better user experience.
+- Ensure responsive nav links are not too small and have adequate spacing for a better user experience.

 Links and Buttons

 - Place links to your social media profiles at the bottom of the page, in the footer section, and nowhere near above the fold.
 If your primary conversion goal is to keep people engaged on your website, you don’t really want them to leave just so that they can go and visit your Facebook page.

 - If you have a blog or content-rich pages with lots of native links pointing to various other internal pages and resources on your website, make sure they’re not invisible.
 Check out this post for CSS tricks on creating beautiful hyperlinks for your website.

 - Make your main conversion CTA link or button identifiable and different from the rest of the CTA buttons on your conversion pages.